hassio-addons/addon-nut/README.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

-A Network UPS Tools daemon to allow you to easily manage battery backup (UPS) devices connected to your Hass.io machine.
+A Network UPS Tools daemon to allow you to easily manage battery backup (UPS) devices connected to your Home Assistant machine.

 ## About